The Catechesis of the Good Shepherd

 Saint Andrew Youth Groups

 The goal of the youth group is to provide an authentic community that gives middle and high school parishioners a safe place to explore, deepen and enrich their Catholic faith and identity.
 We accomplish this by providing a solid group of young adult volunteers, led by our Coordinator of Youth Ministry, who share their personal testimony and knowledge of God and the Catholic faith and who support and encourage young people by being present in their lives, both at youth group and throughout the week.
-We currently have two separate programs, one for the sixth through eighth grade students in the parish and one for our High School youth.
+We currently have two separate programs, one for students in sixth through eighth grade in the parish and one for our high school students.

 The High School youth group meets every Sunday from 7 to 9 p.m. at the Bryce Eck Activity Center for talks, small group, prayer, and social time.
 We also meet every first Tuesday of the month “Family Dinner” where we share a meal at St. Andrew and attend Adoration together.
 Parents and siblings are invited, and encouraged, to join us!
-The last Saturday of the month we have our Service Saturdays at the Women’s Care Center on W. Broad Street.
-This lasts from 9 a.m. to Noon and students are welcome to come for all or part of the time.
-Every Friday morning at 7 a.m., students meet at the Panera on Tremont Road for Bible Study before school.
-Learn more about these activities and many others at the 2017/18 HSYG Fall Kick Off!
+During the 2018-2019 year, we are introducing lots of new and exciting activities.
+For the latest updates, contact Andrea McClymont to be added to the email list.

-High school students are welcome to attend as many meetings and/or events as they are able.
-Students are welcome to bring friends from other churches to attend.
-Events will be posted in the Sunday Bulletin, on the Parish Google Calendar and students can follow our youth group Instagram @firstcalled for updates
+High school students are welcome to attend as many meetings and events as they are able.
+Students are welcome to bring friends from other churches.
+Events are posted in the Sunday Bulletin, on the Parish Google Calendar, on the parish Facebook page, and students can follow youth group on Instagram @firstcalled for updates.